networknext/next/cmd/portal/README.md

 ### To Run

-Run `redis-server` in one terminal window
-Run `make dev-portal`
+Run `./next select local` to choose the local environment and start a redis server if needed Run `make dev-portal`

 ### Logging

 Be default, only error logs will be outputted to console.

 Debug logs are controlled by the `NEXT_DEBUG_LOGS` environment variable.